DreadfulCode/laravel-10-eloquent-model-generator/README.md

 ];
 ```

 Step 3.
 Configure your database connection.

+This project was test driven with SQLite3.
+For Sqlite3 on Ubuntu 22.x, PHP 8.1:
+`sudo apt-get install php8.1-sqlite3`

 ## Usage
 Use